yslianTim/rhbm_gem/docs/developer/second-stage-local-fitting.md

 1. subtract the target atom's current zero-offset signal;
 2. add the target atom's offset basis as the row entry for that atom;
-3. subtract selected neighbors' current zero-offset signals when those neighbors are present in the snapshot and their distance is within `kNeighborContributionDistanceMax`; and
+3. for selected neighbors present in the snapshot and within `kNeighborContributionDistanceMax`, subtract the full fitted response when the neighbor is not in the active solve; and
-4. add each active selected neighbor's offset basis as another row entry.
+4. for active selected neighbors, subtract the current zero-offset signal and add the neighbor's offset basis as another row entry.

 The resulting system is solved with weighted ridge regression.
 The ridge term is relative to the previous offsets, so weakly constrained columns stay close to their prior values.
-Huber weights are then updated from residual median absolute deviation until the maximum offset movement is below `kHuberSlopeTolerance` or the Huber iteration limit is reached.
+Huber weights are then updated from residual median absolute deviation.
+The IRLS loop stops when the weighted-ridge surrogate objective would deteriorate, when the maximum normalized offset movement drops below `kJointOffsetIrlsNormalizedChangeTolerance`, or when the Huber iteration limit is reached.

-If the joint system cannot be built, is empty, or cannot be solved, the step falls back to the previous offsets.
-The rest of the local fitting iteration still runs.
+If the joint system cannot be built, is empty, or cannot be solved during the initial or robust solve, the step falls back to the previous offsets.
+The rest of the local fitting iteration still runs, and the fallback is counted for the final diagnostic summary.

 ## Per-Atom Refit